PypayaTech/mistercar-input-devices/README.md

   - Keyboard and Mouse emulation use PyAutoGUI, which works well in most contexts but may have limitations in some video games.
   - Keyboard and Mouse reading functionality is not yet implemented.
   - Gamepad functionality is not yet implemented.
+- Racing wheel support is currently limited to specific models on Windows, with plans to expand both device and platform support.

 ### Roadmap